Molwickpedia

 5900,00 Pluto 4,94029E-09 0,40320 1,99193E-09 0,0004 0,00041

-Although there is no doubt that both theories are two correct approaches or two forms of observing the same in relation to the orbit of the planet Mercury, it must be made clear that both are mutually incompatible, since it would doubly explain the same angular deviation.
+Although there is no doubt both theories are good approximations –three if we include Paul Gerber–, or forms of looking at the same problem about the orbit of the planet Mercury, we must say they are mutually incompatible since same angular deviation would be doubly explained.

-Moreover, they are based on different and contradictory principles; which will make it unnecessary to resort to the Occam razor, since there are other natural phenomena or physics experiments that will help to definitely tip the balance…
+Moreover, they have different and contradictory principles, which will make unnecessary to resort to Occam razor.
+Also, other natural phenomena and physics experiments will help to tip the balance definitively.

-With the Laws of Global Gravity, we have verified that it is accurately explained the whole perihelion precession of Mercury's orbit obtained as a result of the Merlin effect or second component of the atractis cause in the interaction of the globine and bodies with mass.
+With the Laws of Global Gravity, we have accurately explained the precession of the perihelion of Mercury's orbit, because of the Merlin effect in the interaction of Global Aether (gravitational - kinetic - mass) with bodies with mass.

-In other words, the principle of equivalence between gravitational mass and inertial mass established by Newton and upheld by Einstein is correct, although if it would no longer be a principle, given that the behavior of physical mass in its interaction with globine is the same, whether studied with or without gravitational field.
-However, in the case of Global Dynamics it is not necessary to stretch time and space to explain the elliptical orbits of the planets.
+In other words, the principle of equality between gravitational and inertial mass established by Newton and upheld by Einstein is vague and unnecessary, given that behavior of physical mass in its interaction with Global Aether is the same with or without a gravitational field, although there could appear different forces.
+However, in Global Physics, there is no need to stretch time and space to explain elliptical orbits of the planets.

-In conclusion, I want to point out than not once has the non-curved geometry of the Euclidean space been abandoned despite the curvature of the planet Mercury’s orbit, and that the equation used is supported by a physics model consistent with absolute time.
+To conclude, we would like to point out that not once has been abandoned the non-curved geometry of Euclidean space, despite planet Mercury’s orbit, and that Global Physics is consistent with absolute time.

 he happily went to tell it to Prinspick, who said: